Attractive Red Lips: The Power of Wearing the Colour Red – Colour Psychology and the benefits of Plumper Red Lips

 When you look at your mom and grandmother, their features may seem to blend together; but wearing makeup makes their eyes, eyebrows and mouth stand out so they look more youthful – and often, a bit more beautiful in their perception and in others perceptions.
-It all has do with colour.
+It all has to do with colour.
 And facial skin health and skin tone colour, as we age, is somewhat dependent on circulation, not just makeup.
 Fortunately, circulation in the skin – along with collagen – CAN be improved with treatments like injectable skin boosters, CO2 Laser Therapy (DOT Therapy), Fraxel Restore treatments, Laser Genesis and others.
-Plus the right at home skin care treatments (like PCA, Obagi and Medik8) can also help give your skin a bit more colour – and more life.
+Plus the right at home skincare treatments can also help give your skin a bit more colour – and more life.

-- Don’t leave home unless you have your makeup on!
+Lesson 1 – Don’t leave home unless you have your makeup on

 Increasing the contrast in the face doesn’t mean not covering up that newly sprouted pimple.
 Wear your eye makeup, use the liner on your brows, and for the power of red’s sake, wear your favourite red lipstick if it compliments your other colouring.
 There are different shades of red, fortunately, so when you’re at the gym, you can still wear red lipstick….um…not that you would, of course – unless you were there to try to impress rather than redress what you ate or drank at Christmas.

-- Figure out other ways to look healthier.
+Lesson 2 – Work out other ways to look healthier

 Wearing Red Lipstick for Upcoming Holiday Parties?
 Maybe You Should!